 Every year during Advent, a German-style Christmas market is held in Montbéliard.
 Since its first edition 25 years ago, the Christmas market has been one of the most popular of its kind in France with more than 400,000 visitors.
 The success of the market is partly due to a spectacular illumination design of the old town’s streets.
 Each day of Advent, the Christmas lights are an enchantment to visitors.
 From Place Denfert-Rochereau to the Railway station, 115,000 light bulbs are displayed in spectacular motives such as volutes and arches.

-The Christmas market is made up of more than 120 stalls and is located at the foot of the Temple Saint-Martin, the oldest Lutheran Temple in France buit in 1601.
+The Christmas market is made up of more than 120 stalls and is located at the foot of the Temple Saint-Martin, the oldest Lutheran Temple in France built in 1601.
 The craftsmen are carefully selected by the municipality to exhibit their great traditional products (pottery, candles, hats, scarves, bags, glasswork, paintings…) and local produce (foie gras, tartes flambées, chocolates, biscuits, waffles and crêpes) which make original gifts.
-In 2010, the guest of honour of Montbéliard’s Christmas festivities was Louisiana, in 2011 the Basque country, in 2012 Wallonia, in 2013 Brittany (Bretagne), in 2014 Portugal, in 2015 Scotland.
-In 2016, the guest of honour is Austria.
+In 2010, the guest of honour of Montbéliard’s Christmas festivities was Louisiana, in 2011 the Basque country, in 2012 Wallonia, in 2013 Brittany (Bretagne), in 2014 Portugal, in 2015 Scotland, in 2016 Austria.
+In 2017, the guest of honour is Corsica.